$company logo

 About Todd Lockwood

-Jim Wright, Artist/Author
+Jim Wright, Artist/Author/Activist

 Jim Wright

 Jim Wright is a retired US Navy Chief Warrant Officer and freelance writer.
-He lives in Floridaa where he watches American politics in a perpetual state of amused disgust.
+He lives in Florida where he watches American politics in a perpetual state of amused disgust.
 He's been called the Tool of Satan, but he prefers the title: Satan's Designated Driver.
 He is the mind behind Stonekettle Station.
 You can follow him on Twitter @stonekettle, or you can join the boisterous bunch he hosts on Facebook at Facebook/Stonekettle.
 Remember to bring brownies and mind the white cat, he bites.
 Hard.

 About Jim Wright